MattDelac/tiny_orm/README.md

     }
     pub fn update(&self, pool: &DbPool) -> sqlx::Result<()> {
         // Update the record in the database with the values
-        // currently part of the Todos object
+        // currently part of the Todo object
     }
 }
 ```